 DIY Chalkboard Speech Bubble

-Create some fun photo ops at the graduation party with a chalkboard speech bubble–a perfect photo prop.
-One great way to help keep guests entertained, is to set up a photo booth and invite everyone to take pictures with the speech bubble.
-You can ask your friends and family to tag it on social media with your party's hashtag.Continue to 3 of 30 below.
+Create fun photo ops at the graduation party with a chalkboard speech bubble prop.
+Keep guests entertained by setting up a photo booth and invite everyone to take pictures with the speech bubble.
+Ask your friends and family to tag it on social media with your party's hashtag.
+The photo makes a perfect graduation memento.

 DIY Graduation Confetti Cones

 04 of 29

 DIY Candy Graduation Leis

 06 of 29